Wilfred/difftastic/README.md

 ~~tree-sitter-scheme should work on a superset of Scheme.~~

 Different Implementations might have conflict grammar.
 I am not sure if I should support them.
-If you need some implementation-specific features, please open an issue, then I will support it.
+If you need some implementation-specific features, please open an issue, then I will consider support it.

 current status: